-Ask any midwife, doctor or birthworker what three things they wish they could tell all women, and you’ll probably get three statements that tell you as much about the writer’s passion and beliefs as about birth.
+Ask any midwife, doctor or birth worker what three things they wish they could tell all women, and you’ll probably get three statements that tell you as much about the writer’s passion and beliefs as about birth.
 My list is no exception.
 I could tell you I wished every woman knew that they didn’t need to buy every baby product in sight, and I do wish that, but not nearly as much as I wish these three things, which reflect my passion for understanding different kinds of birthing knowledge and the ways in which they relate to each other.

 1. During the last century or so, a number of developments in society and technology have undermined women’s birthing knowledge.
-I’m not suggesting that this is a long-term intentional plot whose intricate details are hidden in some secret code on banknotes and in the relative location of maternity hospitals to ley lines, but even a couple of examples will illustrate the kind of thing I’m talking about:
+I’m not suggesting that this is a long-term intentional plot whose intricate details are hidden in some secret code on banknotes and in the relative location of maternity hospitals to ley lines, but even a couple of examples will illustrate the kind of thing I’m talking about.

 3. You already know WAY more than you think you do.
-Enough of the negative, because what I really, really want you to know is how amazing you are, and how amazing your body is, and how much you already know (even if you don’t know it) and that you can trust yourself, your body and your baby.
+Enough of the negative, because what I really, really want you to know is how amazing you are, and how amazing your body is, and how much you already know (even if you don’t know it).
+And that you can trust yourself, your body and your baby.
 I have seen women crave weird foods that turned out to be exactly what their body and their baby needed for nourishment.
 I have seen women and babies work together to get the babies born in a way that best suited the situation.
 I have seen things that appear to be mysterious and/or miraculous, and each of them serves to build the awe in which I hold women’s bodies and our ability to grow, birth and feed babies.

-Yes, there are always situations where modern technology, knowledge and skills will be needed if everything is to turn out well, and we do need to respect nature and be aware of her wildness, but most of the time things will go well, women’s bodies know what to do, babies know when and how to be born, and trust is a better guide than fear.
-Even the National Institute for Clinical Excellence began their recently revised intrapartum (labour and birth) guidance with the statement: Explain to both multiparous and nulliparous women who are at low risk of complications that giving birth is generally very safe for both the woman and her baby.
+Yes, there are always situations where modern technology, knowledge and skills will be needed if everything is to turn out well.
+We also do need to respect nature and be aware of her wildness!
+But most of the time, things will go well, women’s bodies know what to do, babies know when and how to be born, and trust is a better guide than fear.
+The National Institute for Clinical Excellence begin their their intrapartum (labour and birth) guidance with the statement: Explain to both multiparous and nulliparous women who are at low risk of complications that giving birth is generally very safe for both the woman and her baby.
 (NICE 2014).

 In birth, as in life, there are no guarantees.
 It doesn’t matter how many pinging machines we bring into the room, how many research studies we do or how many specially-trained people are standing around.
 They will never be able to prevent every problem.
 What they will do, however, is to continue to undermine women’s knowledge, prevent the flow of the hormones that make birth happen (and generally happen pretty well) and perhaps cause problems that wouldn’t have happened if we had left well alone.
 I wish we midwives were able to spend less time applying monitors and risk assessment and put more of our time and energy into helping women understand, explore and honour their personal ways of knowing.